MarcoPittarello/iPastoralist/README.md

 2. Compute:
-      - **Biodiversity indexes**: Species richness, Shannon diversity index, Shannon max, Equitability
+      - **Biodiversity indexes**: Species richness, Shannon diversity index, Shannon max, Equitability;
       - **Forage Pastoral Value (PV)**
-      - **Ecological indexes**: Landolt, Ellenberg (either weighted or not weighted with plant species abundance and either considering or not considering occasional species)
+      - **Ecological indexes**: Landolt, Ellenberg (either weighted or not weighted with plant species abundance and either considering or not considering occasional species).
-3. Extract for each survey the firt ten species, ordered decreasingly by their abundance (Useful with dendrograms)
+3. Extract for each survey the firt ten species, ordered decreasingly by their abundance (Useful with dendrograms).

 ## Installation